zenml-io/zenml-plugins/model_control_plane/README.md

 ```

 ### Predictions pipeline
-The Predictions pipeline reads the trained model object from the Model Version tagged as Staging, generating predictions and linking them to the same Model Version.
-The `version` is set to a stage value, ensuring that the pipeline uses the Model Version in the Staging stage for every run.
-This approach makes the pipeline independent of the underlying logic of promotion in the Training pipeline.
+The Predictions Pipeline reads a trained model object from the Model Version labeled as Staging.
+Here, the `version` is set to a specific stage, ensuring consistency across multiple runs.
+This approach shields the pipeline from the underlying complexities of the Training pipeline's promotion logic.
 ```python
 from zenml import pipeline
 from zenml.model import ModelConfig